DanEspin0821/Vechain_Case_Study/README.md

 ## Business Structure

 * The Vechain Foundation today oversees the development, governance, and advancement of the VeChain ecosystem, and is founded in Singapore.
 The below illustration visualizes the structure of the [VeChain governence model](https://www.vechain.org/governance-charter/#bit_xbgep):![VeChainStructure](VeChain_Structure.PNG)
+* The Steering Committee is the governing body of the VeChain Foundation.
+It is selected by Stakeholders with Voting Authority.
+The Steering Committee is responsible for critical strategies and selects functional committee chairs to oversee the operational units of the Foundation.

 * While undisclosed from multiple sources, Vechain has [recieved funding over 3 rounds](https://www.crunchbase.com/organization/vechain/investor_financials).
 Their latest funding was raised on May 5, 2018 from a Corporate Round round.
 Vechain is funded by 5 investors.
 DNV GL and PwC are the most recent investors.
 * Below are they key members of the VeChain company that oversees the maintanence and develoment of the VeChain blockchain.